fastplotlib/fastplotlib/README.md

 jupyter lab
 ```

-## Install Vulkan drivers
+## Graphics drivers

-You will need a GPU that supports Vulkan (integrated GPUs in CPUs are usually fine).
+You will need a relatively modern GPU (newer integrated GPUs in CPUs are usually fine).
 Generally if your GPU is from 2017 or later it should support Vulkan.

 For more information see: https://wgpu-py.readthedocs.io/en/stable/start.html#platform-requirements